rhianneg/rhianneg.github.io/content/pages/index.md

         style: primary
         elementId: ''
     text: >
-      Working in fast paced environments has taught me to quickly adapt and always be open to learning.
+      Working in fast paced environments taught me to quickly adapt and always be open to learning.
 I like learning new skills and using them to build solutions that help solve business problems.
 I also believe in using my programming skills to build automation tools that help me and my team perform better.
   - colors: colors-f
     type: FeaturedProjectsSection